-We all make mistakes.
+We all make common grammar mistakes.
 That’s what first drafts are for (and second…and third).

-Here’s a few grammar mistakes that get made often, particularly in early drafts, and are important to keep an eye out for while reviewing your drafts:
+Here are a few common grammar mistakes that get made often, particularly in early drafts, and are important to keep an eye out for while reviewing your drafts:

 1) Subject / Verb agreement

 This one is usually pretty obvious, as the difference will stand out when you read the sentence.
 If the subject is singular, the verb must also be singular, and likewise, if the subject is plural, the verb must be plural.

 Incorrect: Proofreading have been the most difficult part of editing.

 Correct: Proofreading has been the most difficult part of editing.

 We’ll cover two common problems that arise from comma use: the dreaded Oxford comma, and missing commas.

 The Oxford is subject to much debate.
 It is the last comma found in lists, series, and compilations (see the comma after ‘series’ in this sentence?
 Oxford comma).
 In general, it is acceptable to use it or not use it as you see fit stylistically, with the exception being any instance when the meaning of the sentence is questionable without it.